isabella232/advertising-cloud.en/help/dsp/introduction/features/brand-safety-media-quality.md

 DSP has partnered with DoubleVerify to offer its Authentic Brand Safety targeting solution, which allows you to create a centralized set of brand safety requirements to target across all of your buying platforms for consistency.

-Once you have built a DoubleVerify brand safety segment with the necessary targeting, you can use it within DSP to replicate your post-bid block rules with pre-bid across web environments.
+Once you have built a DoubleVerify brand safety segment with the necessary targeting, you can use it within [!DNL DSP] to replicate your post-bid block rules with pre-bid across web environments.

 You can specify a DoubleVerify segment ID for each advertiser<!-- [specify a DoubleVerify segment ID for each advertiser](/help/dsp/admin/advertiser-settings.md) -->, and then optionally [enable or disable Authentic Brand Safety for each placement](/help/dsp/campaign-management/placements/placement-settings.md).
 DSP bills your account for usage for the segment ID.